ssharma2712/DrPhylo/README.md

 <br />

 ```
-Sequence alignmnets         : A list of sequence alignmenets into fasta format.
+Sequence alignmnets         : A list of sequence alignments into fasta format.

 Phylogenetic tree           : A phylogenetic tree with clade ID for the clade of interest.